Display application dependency data in SAM

 - Latest Events details.

-The Connection Details page also includes a Commands menu that you can use to configure thresholds, initiate Application Dependency polling, or hide events.
+You can also use the Commands menu to configure thresholds, initiate polling, or hide events.

 To access the Connection Details page:

-- Access a Node Details view or Application Details view in the Orion Web Console.
+Access a Node Details view or Application Details view in the SolarWinds Platform Web Console.